asumagic/asllvm/README.md

 An existing AngelScript JIT compiler from BlindMindStudios exists.
 I believe that asllvm may have several significant differences with BMS's JIT compiler.

+### Source-level debugging

+asllvm currently has (limited) support for source-level debugging using gdb.
+This means that you can debug an AngelScript script in your IDE - inspect variables, step through, setup breakpoints, etc. with a consistent call stack.

 ### Cross-platform support

 BMS's JIT compiler was made with x86/x86-64 in mind, and cannot be ported to other architectures without a massive